 A majority of HSV-1 (oral) and HSV-2 (genital) infections are asymptomatic.
-General symptoms include herpes sores which are painful blisters or ulcers.
+General symptoms include herpes sores which are blisters or ulcers which can be painful.
 Herpes infections are most contagious when symptoms are present but can still be transmitted to others without an outbreak.

 A majority of HSV-1 sufferers contract the infection before the age of 10.
 The vast majority of HSV-1 infections are oral-facial herpes.
 Though there are cases of HSV-1 genital herpes.
 Initial outbreaks can accompany flu-like symptoms.
 Oral herpes is mostly asymptomatic.

 Oral herpes and its symptoms are:

 HSV-2 infection is almost exclusively transmitted through sexual contact, causing herpes normally in the genital area.
 HSV-2, the primary form of genital herpes.
 There is no cure for genital herpes and of the infected, more are women than men.
 In 2012 it was estimated that 267 million women and 150 million men were living with the infection.

 After initial infection, symptoms can be common but are not as severe.
 Having HSV-2 makes the likelihood of contracting HIV increase.

 CBD is known as an effective in lessening outbreaks of HSV; however, THC is not legal in much of the world.
 Anecdotal claims that CBD too is able to alleviate herpes symptoms are plentiful, but further study is necessary.
 There are also conventional antiviral medications and suppressive therapy.